Revelation 6. The scroll is opened, precipitating the birth pangs of the kingdom in the 20th century and the wrath of God in the 21st.

 Persecution of the Church comes to an end because the Church has been removed from the earth (Matt 24:40f): the martyrs’ prayers have been answered.

 “Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light, and the stars will fall from heaven, and the powers of the heavens will be shaken.”
-(Matt 24:29-31) The failure of sunlight recalls the 3 hours of darkness when Christ himself experienced the wrath of God.
-The light of the world hides his face, and the Church’s light is reddened by martyrs’ blood.
+(Matt 24:29-31) The failure of sunlight recalls the 3 days of darkness before the death of Egypt’s firstborn and the 3 hours of darkness when Christ himself experienced desolation.
+The light of the world hides his face.
+The Church’s reflection of the light is reddened by the blood of martyrs.
 This is the first time that wrath is mentioned in Revelation, and it is attributed to the Lamb.
 Men hide in terror.